ligurio/luzer/README.md

 - `args` is a table with arguments: the process arguments to pass to the fuzzer.
 See the [libFuzzer docs][libfuzzer-options-url] for a list of such options.

-`Fuzz()` starts the fuzzer.
-You must have called `Setup()` before calling this function.
-This function does not return.
-In many cases `Setup()` and `Fuzz()` could be combined into a single function, but they are separated because you may want the fuzzer to consume the command-line arguments it handles before passing any remaining arguments to another setup function.

 It may be desirable to reject some inputs, i.e. to not add them to the corpus.
 For example, when fuzzing an API consisting of parsing and other logic, one may